 He has successfully represented large private and public companies, such as Lewis Galoob Toys, Inc. in a number of trademark and copyright infringement actions, most notably against Nintendo of America.
 In the latter, involving the Game Genie video game enhancer, Mr. Glick headed the trial team which defeated claims that Game Genie created unlawful derivative works of Nintendo games, and won a judgment of $15 million to compensate Galoob for a wrongful preliminary injunction.

-Mr. Glick is currently representing Amazon in its dispute with Apple over Amazon's use of "App Store" in connection with its "Amazon Appstore for Android."
-Amazon contends that the term app store is generic (a place to buy applications) and that there is no likelihood of confusion.
-Mr. Glick also currently represents the Clorox Company in trademark litigation alleging that a competing company is infringing the Clorox Pine-Sol mark.
+Mr. Glick represented Amazon in its dispute with Apple over Amazon's use of "App Store" in connection with its "Amazon Appstore."
+Amazon contended that the term app store is generic (a place to buy applications) and that there was no likelihood of confusion.
+Apple dismissed the case with prejudice before trial and Amazon continues its use of the Amazon Appstore.
+Mr. Glick currently represents the Clorox Company in trademark litigation alleging that a competing company is infringing the Clorox Pine-Sol mark with its "Pinol" mark.
+He also currently represents the Saul Zaentz company as a co-defendant with Warner Brothers in copyright litigation brought by the Tolkien Estate over merchandising rights to the Hobbit and Lord of the Rings.
 Mr. Glick also recently represented Datel Design & Development Ltd. in the litigation and settlement of an antitrust action against Microsoft Corp. alleging monopolization of the aftermarket for accessories for the Xbox 360.

 He represented Research in Motion Limited in the BlackBerry patent dispute in the Court of Appeals for the Federal Circuit on rehearing, in the United States Supreme Court petition, in remand hearings in District Court, on the eBay amicus brief, and he headed up the settlement of the BlackBerry litigation.